 Breaking up tasks is difficult, and with so many files and comments, things build up within tasks quite quickly, and you can’t find a good option to break them up.

 - Free plan – perfect for teams with 5 users or less

 - Professional – costs $9.80/user/month and is limited to 15 users – full project planning and collaboration

 - Businesses – costs $24.80/users/month and is limited to 200 users – adds excellent work management, customization options, and executive reporting

-- Marketers – costs $34.60/user/month and is not limited to a number of users – custom-made for creative and marketing teams.
+- Marketers – costs $34.60/user/month and is not limited to many users – custom-made for creative and marketing teams.

 - Enterprise – Custom pricing – includes everything you would need for enterprise-level projects

 Trello is a popular and free task management solution that’s based on the Kanban boards system.
-The solution offers a simple boards system with columns and cards.
-The idea of it is elementary: Created tasks are on the form of cards and the workflow moves from left to right.
+The solution offers a simple board system with columns and cards.
+The idea of it is elementary: Created tasks are on the form of cards, and the workflow moves from left to right.

 When a team member finishes their task, they can mark the due date complete and move the card from one board to another to mark a step in the workflow.

-Similar to Wrike, Trello can also get a bit cluttered, especially if you use a large number of cards on a board.
+Similar to Wrike, Trello can also get a bit cluttered, mainly if you use a large number of cards on a board.